 My work-high continued as some of you, after last week’s Fred Hemmings Joint, wrote in with your thoughts and stories.
 The gossipy off-the-record bits are always especially appreciated, and my favorite was an anecdote about how another former world champ, after a recent friendly dinner with Hemmings, dropped his smile immediately after they parted.
 I won’t say his name here, but the vicious comments he aimed at Hemmings were something that would have come naturally to him in his younger days.

-“Hahaha, the world is falling apart but EOS will always be here to cheer me up and get me through bad times,” I said to myself.
+“Hahaha, the world is falling apart but EOS is always here to cheer me up and get me through bad times,” I said to myself.

 At which point I opened an email from Mark Augias, my EOS partner and developer, the man who keeps the whole show up and running, the Phineas to my Ferb, responsible for talking me off three or four ledges a month . . . telling me he’s got Covid.